-with right R&D focus
+Expanding Horizons With right R&D focus

 We have always believed the right direction towards achieving corporate sustainability is finding answers to medical problems that have long been considered as not affordable.
 At Natco, we pursue knowledge, trying to find solutions to address issues faced by a large patient pool.